Sasha Fear

-Sasha Fear (born 23 May 2002) is a British ice dancer.
+Sasha David Fear (born 23 May 2002) is a retired British ice dancer.
 With her former skating partner, George Waddell, she is the 2020 CS Nebelhorn Trophy silver medalist and the 2020 CS Budapest Trophy bronze medalist.
 On the junior level, she is a two-time British junior national champion (2018, 2019) and has competed in the final segment at the 2019 World Junior Championships.

 Personal life

 Fear was born on 23 May 2002 in London, England to Canadian parents.
 Her mother Kirsten was a skater and ran at the collegiate level at the University of Western Ontario.
 Fear's eldest sister, Georgia, was a competitive cross country and track athlete at Dartmouth College and the University of Virginia.
 Her second oldest sister, Lilah, is also a competitive ice dancer for Great Britain with Lewis Gibson.
 Fear's uncle, Xavier Majic, competed in the NHL and for the Canadian national hockey team.

 Fear studied at South Hampstead High School in London, until beginning online school via the Laurel Springs School in 2019.
 She ran cross country competitively up through high school.
 She holds British, Canadian, and American citizenship.